Renovation vs. New Build

 ✨ The Delight of Design: Renovate or New Build?

-It leads us to the fundamental question facing many high-end homeowners: When should you renovate, and when should you embark on a new custom build?
+This leads us to a fundamental question facing many high-end homeowners: When should you renovate, and when should you embark on a new custom build?
+This decision is deeply personal and always sits at the intersection of financial strategy and your most authentic home desires.

 (For context, this was a kitchen refresh project.)